-Future needs will be evaluated during the annual budget process or if the working capital reserve should decline below a target minimum established by the Managing Members.
+Future needs are evaluated during the annual budget process or if the working capital reserve should decline below a target minimum established by the Managing Members.
 Managing Members each must vote affirmatively to approve additional working capital contributions.

 In 2016, each home port also provided initial capital construction contributions of \$13.5 million (totaling \$27.0 million), equal to the budgeted capital investment plan.
+The home ports also provided \$8.9 million and \$7.9 million, respectively, in noncash construction in process for capital projects that started in the home ports and were completed by NWSA.
 Throughout the year the home ports provided additional combined contributions of \$29.1 million to fund capital construction cash flow needs for 2016.

-The home ports also provided \$8.9 million and \$7.9 million, respectively, in noncash construction in process for capital projects that started in the home ports and will be completed by NWSA.
-During 2017, the home ports made capital construction contributions of \$69.1 million of which \$61.2 million was spent on container terminal improvements and container crane acquisitions at Husky Terminal and \$3.4 million for Terminal 5 (T5) design and other terminal developments in the North Harbor.
+During 2017, the home ports made capital construction contributions of \$69.1 million of which \$61.2 million was spent on container terminal improvements and container crane acquisitions at Husky Terminal on Pier 4 and \$3.4 million was spent on Terminal 5 (T5) design and other terminal developments in the North Harbor.